 Helping athletes define goals

 Unfortunately, goal setting is often reduced to simple phrases like "I want to run faster."
 Or "Let us win the championship."
 For a team expected to be league champions, this will not mean much.
 For a team with little chance in winning the championship, this could simply be a set up for failure.
 Thus, athletes need to see goals as tangible, yet multi-faceted and fluid.
 Goal setting must include room for the big dreams but must also show athletes the steps towards those dreams that are valuable within themselves.
-With proper goal setting, any athlete who works hard over the course of a season can finish the season with a great, and quantifiable, sense of success.
+With proper goal setting, any athlete who works hard for a season can finish the season with a great, and quantifiable, sense of success.

 Dream Goals (3 to 6 years down the road)

 Individual Season Goals

 These should be your one or two main goals for the season.
 They should stretch your limits and be truly challenging, but only to the extent you are prepared to do the things necessary to give yourself a chance to meet them.
 If you are not ready to commit to it, you should not write it down here.
 You might think in terms of statistical achievements, your place on the team or in the league or awards or recognitions you hope to achieve.
 Do not pick more than one or two; decide what is most important.

 These are the things outside of competition that you must do to achieve your other goals.
 Do not just list the things you already do well (although that is a great exercise for another time), but rather, focus on the things you want to work on and improve.
 These could include, doing a certain number of free throws each day, extra weight training, increasing your weekly mileage a certain distance, running once every weekend, improving an aspect of your diet, getting a certain amount of sleep, stretching, supporting team-mates, having a certain attitude or approach to practice.
 You should list 3 to 5 things.